rwieruch/blog_robinwieruch_content/webpack-advanced-setup-tutorial.md

 Essentially there are two modes to build your JavaScript application: development and production.
 You have used the development mode previously to get started with Webpack Dev Server in a local development environment.
 You can make changes to your source code, Webpack bundles it again, and Webpack Dev Server shows you the recent development build in your browser.

 However, eventually you want to have all the build files that are necessary for deploying your web application in production on your web server.
-Since Webpack bundles all of your JavaScript source code into one *bundle.js* file that is linked in your *dist/index.html* file, you only need essentialy these two files on your web server to display your web application for anyone.
+Since Webpack bundles all of your JavaScript source code into one *bundle.js* file that is linked in your *dist/index.html* file, you only need essentially these two files on your web server to display your web application for anyone.
 Let's see how we can create both files for you.

 First, you already have the *dist/index.html* file.
 If you open it, you already see that it uses a *bundle.js* file which is created by Webpack out of all your JavaScript source code files from the *src/* folder.